ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

     --verbose
 ```

-After the deployment is finished, you can test the connection to the backend by calling the `GET Backend Status` operation on the `backend-api` API.
-You can do this by calling the following URL in your browser, replacing `<your-apim-client-instance>` with your own value:
+After the deployment is finished, you can test the connection to the backend by calling the `GET Backend Status` operation on the `backend-api` API of the client.
+Simply navigate to the following URL in your browser, replacing `<your-apim-client-instance>` with your own value:

 ```plaintext
 https://<your-apim-client-instance>.azure-api.net/backend/internal-status-0123456789abcdef
 ```

-The result should be a 403 Forbidden response.
-This is because the backend requires a client certificate for authentication.
+The result should be a 403 Forbidden response because the backend requires a client certificate for authentication, while the client uses TLS to connect to the backend.
 We'll add the client certificate in the next section.

 ### Call backend using mTLS

-In this section, we'll create a client certificate in the Key Vault, create a link to the certificate in the client API Management instance, and update the backend to use the client certificate for authentication.
+In this section, we'll create a client certificate in the Key Vault and create a link to the certificate in the client API Management instance.
+Then, we'll update the backend configuration in the client to use the client certificate for authentication.

 Let's start with the client certificate.
 We can use the [az keyvault certificate create](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-create) command to generate a self-signed certificate in the Key Vault.
 This command requires a policy that specifies how to create the certificate.
-We can obtain a default policy using the [az keyvault certificate get-default-policy](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-get-default-policy) command.
+We can obtain the default policy using the [az keyvault certificate get-default-policy](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-get-default-policy) command.

 You can use the following PowerShell script to create the certificate.
 Make sure to replace `<your-key-vault>` with your own value.